cara-lang/compiler/README.md

 * pure
 * immutable
 * statically typed, with automatic type inference
-* compiled and interpreted
+* compiled via HVM for automatic parallelism...
-* good for scripting
+* ...or interpreted (for scripting)

 ## Status